-The current and previous issues of the ACPRC journal are available to download below.
+Current and previous issues of the ACPRC journal are available to download below, and if the issue you require is not listed then please get in touch.

 If you would like to submit an article to the ACPRC journal, please click here